Fringe theories about the Shroud of Turin: Overview

-The Shroud of Turin is a length of linen cloth bearing the negative image of a man who is alleged to be Jesus of Nazareth.
+The Shroud of Turin is a large length of linen cloth (14 ft 5 in × 3 ft 7 in) bearing the negative image of a man who is alleged to be Jesus of Nazareth.
 The cloth itself is believed by some to be the burial shroud he was wrapped in when he was buried after his crucifixion.
 The origins of the shroud and its images are the subject of multiple fringe theories.
 Diverse arguments have been made in various publications claiming to prove that the cloth is the authentic burial shroud of Jesus, based on disciplines ranging from chemistry to biology and medical forensics to optical image analysis.

 In 1988, three radiocarbon dating tests dated a sample of the shroud as being from the Middle Ages, between the years 1260 and 1390.
 Some shroud researchers have challenged this dating.
 However, the scientific hypotheses used to challenge the radiocarbon dating have been scientifically refuted, e.g. the medieval repair hypothesis, the bio-contamination hypothesis and the carbon monoxide hypothesis.
 The highly respected journal Nature put it in 1989, when writing about the radiocarbon dating: "These tests provide conclusive evidence that the linen of the Shroud of Turin is mediaeval."
-However, an article published in the peer-reviewed academic journal Archaeometry concluded in 2019 that "...it is not possible to affirm that the 1988 radiocarbon dating offers 'conclusive evidence' that the calendar age range is accurate and representative of the whole cloth" without a new radiocarbon dating test that requires "an interdisciplinary research, a robust protocol".
+However, a 2019 article published in Archaeometry which studied the raw data concluded that "without this re-analysis, it is not possible to affirm that the 1988 radiocarbon dating offers 'conclusive evidence' that the calendar age range is accurate and representative of the whole cloth."
+They said there was a necessity for a new radiocarbon dating test to compute a new reliable interval, and that "this new test requires, in an interdisciplinary research, a robust protocol".
+Nonetheless, the publication indicated every lab's measurement remained within the 13th and 14th centuries, meaning the statistical heterogeneity affected precision within the medieval period, rather than indicating an ancient origin.
+A study in 2020 stated the 1988 dating range needs to be adjusted by just 10 years to resolve the inhomogeneity, and a larger margin of 88 years in order to properly meet the full agreement of 95% confidence intervals.